kim3er/motioneyewiki/API-(Draft).md

     All fields are optional and only the specified fields will be updated.
     For the meaning of each field, see [`GET /api/camera/<id>/device`](#get-apicameraiddevice).

+ * successful response:

+        {}

 ### Media Files

 #### `GET /api/camera/<id>/media`

+Returns the media files configuration of the camera with the specified id.

  * successful response: